Associate Professor of British History, Conceptual and Historical Studies of Science, and the College

 "Rival Ecologies of Global Commerce: Adam Smith and the Natural Historians."
 American Historical Review 115, no. 5 (December 2010).

 "Prudence and Magnanimity: Roundtable on Ryan Hanley's Adam Smith and the Character of Virtue."
-The Art of Theory (November 2010).
+The Art of Theory: Conversations in Political Philosophy (November 2010).

 "Enlightened Hands: Managing Dexterity in British Medicine and Manufactures 1760-1800."
 In Body Parts: Critical Explorations in Corporeality, edited by Christopher Forth and Ivan Crozier.
 Lanham, MD: Lexington Books, 2005.